danielgindi/jquery.dgtable/README.md

 * `rowcreate`: A row has just been created
   * 1st argument: Row's index in the currently filtered data set
   * 2st argument: Row's index in the data set
-  * 3nd argument: Row's DOM TR element
+  * 3nd argument: Row's DOM element
   * 4th argument: Row's data
-* `rowdestroy`: Called just before removing a physical row element (TR) from the table
+* `rowdestroy`: Called just before removing a physical row element from the table
-  * 1st argument: Row's DOM TR element
+  * 1st argument: Row's DOM element
 * `addrows`: Data rows have been added to the table
   * 1st argument: How many rows
   * 2nd argument: Is this a replace?
 In other word, were the old rows removed?